wharfkit/website/src/lib/docs/ContractKit/Contract.md

 ### Properties

-- `abi`: The [ABI](/docs/antelope/abi) definition for the contract.
+- `abi`: The [ABI definition](/docs/antelope/abi) for the contract.
 - `account`: The name of the account that the contract is deployed to.
-- `actionNames`: An array of the names of actions that exist on the contract.
+- `actionNames`: An array with the names of actions that exist on the contract.
-- `tableNames`: An array of the names of table that exist on the contract.
+- `tableNames`: An array with the names of table that exist on the contract.